kirjavascript/Flex2/README.md

 ### New Mapping

 The new mapping overlay can be toggled with <kbd>nm</kbd>.
-To add a new mapping piece, drag it from the new mapping overlay to where in the mapping area you want it to display and the overlay will autodismiss.
+To add a new mapping piece, drag it from the new mapping overlay to where in the mapping area you want it to display and the new mapping overlay will move out of the way.

+The overlay can be configured to autodismiss when placing a piece, or return to allow easily adding multiple pieces.

 ### Drawing Mode